 A corroded or rusted pipe can also be the reason behind a leaky drain.
 Rust can damage the pipe and create cracks and holes where water can escape.
 Use a flashlight to inspect your pipes for signs of rust.
-If you notice rust, remove the damaged pipe and have it replaced with a new one.
-Also, replace the rubber washer and fix the new pipe segment in place.
+If you notice rust, remove the damaged pipe and replace it with a new one, recommend Home Advisor.
+Also, replace the rubber washer and fix the new pipe segment.
 Afterward, tighten the joint and test the drain once again.

 Step 5: Call a professional plumber.

 If the steps outlined above haven’t fixed the leaking, contact a plumbing expert for advanced solutions.
-There are a lot of plumbing companies in Toronto offering drain repair services to help you fix pipe leaks using effective tools and techniques.
+There are a lot of plumbing companies in Toronto offering drain repair services to help you fix pipe leaks using effective tools and techniques reminds A Alert Drain.
 They are also trained to spot a problem at first glance and offer immediate solutions before they turn into a messy and costly problem.